hd-code/docker-php-mysql/README.md

 # PHP-Server (Apache) and MySQL

 Run a PHP server and a MySQL database by using Docker.
+A sample website is provided with this repository.

 ## Requirements